WolfDWyc/wordle-solver/README.md

 When editing the main `./src/wordle.py` file, open a new branch and make your changes there.
 To merge your changes into the master branch, open a pull request and wait for approval first.

+# Languages

+## Supported languages
+- English
+- Hebrew

+## Adding new languages
+1. Create a new directory in `./assets` with the name of the language you want to add in snake_case.
+2. Create 2 files in that directory:
+    - `guesses.txt` - Lowercase, newline separated list of the available words to guess.
+    - `.answers.txt` - Lowercase, newline separated list of the possible answers to the puzzle.
 # Disclaimer

 `./src/play.py` does not work perfectly for answers with repeating letters yet.